prociow/sensorberg-dev.github.io/android.md

 {% highlight groovy %}
 repositories {
     jcenter()
-    maven {                 //add this just to be sure, if jcenter is not up to date yet url "https://dl.bintray.com/sensorberg/maven/"
+    maven {//add this just to be sure, if jcenter is not up to date yet. url "https://dl.bintray.com/sensorberg/maven/"
     }
 }